Romaixn/gosumer/README.md

 ### RabbitMQ
-Create a env variable to create a custom queue (in this example `go` is the name of the queue):
+Create an env variable to create a custom queue (in this example `go` is the name of the queue):
 ```
 RABBITMQ_GO_TRANSPORT_DSN=amqp://guest:guest@localhost:5672/%2f/go
 ```